✨ Professional Resume Review | Get Yours Today | Certified Experts

 Among the new technologies, the Internet of Things (IoT) continues to gain significant momentum in modern times.

 The Internet of Things is the network of interconnected physical devices, vehicles, and other appliances with sensors, software, processing ability, and network connectivity.
-It can also connect with other technologies that collect and exchange data with other devices and systems across the Internet.
+It can also connect with different technologies that collect and exchange data with other devices and systems across the Internet.

 IoT can be found in thermostats, smoke detectors, AC, water heaters, doorbells, security alarms, and more.

-In the coming years, IoT can be the bedrock technology for such futuristic scenes as robot-driven agriculture, smart energy, self-driving highway systems, and smart cities.
+In the coming years, IoT can be the bedrock technology for such futuristic scenes as robot-driven agriculture, intelligent energy, self-driving highway systems, and smart cities.
 So, it’s no surprise that IoT is the most prolific emerging technology in terms of market size.

 Career Pathways in Emerging Technologies